 Mental Health Training is one of the UK’s leading experts in this workplace mental health.
-A pdf overview of this training can be downloaded here: Mental Health Training for managers.
+A pdf overview of this training can be downloaded here (this is the best place to start): Mental Health Training for managers.
 2018

 This one-day workshop will support managers and to better understand stress and mental disorder in the workplace.